glitch100/Halo-API/README.md

 Enjoy Halo 5 Guardians Game Data faster than ever before with this wrapper.
 Currently a WIP and soon to be finished and polished up, the API is updated almost daily with optimisations and more!
 Download it now, or utilise it via **NuGet**!

-###Current Version: 1.0.2
+###Current Version: 1.0.4
-Release Notes: Bug fixes, some minor refactoring, and removing disabled API Key, as well as adding in the ability to change the seconds limit and concurrent request limit.
+Release Notes: Further bug fixes and issues for GitHub complete.

 ###Supported Features
 - Rate Handling and Limit on Requests!